Chemical Warfare Brigade: Doctor Edwin Von Statdt

 Pronounced properly his name translates to Edwin of the City, which was fitting, except he was born in New York City, not Munich, where his ancestors were from.
 The Doctor had not been called anything but Doc or Doctor in many years.
 He has been a chemist for thirty years or so.
 He has a twenty-year-old son named Lukas who he has not seen in years.
 He grew despondent around five years ago when Lukas' mother, whom he had lived with for many years but never married, took Lukas and left.
 He transferred to the local university several years ago after many years without tenure at City College of New York.
 He felt that the change of scenery would be good for him as he got older and he had not felt better in years.
 He is an aloof man, whose mind is wandering in the gaseous clouds of his laboratory, even if his body is parked on a barstool at one of the several local watering holes.
-He does not really have a great deal of money, but on the other hand, he never really wanted any.
+He does not have a great deal of money, but on the other hand, he never really wanted any.
 But something about living in the country changed all that.
 Maybe it was the lack of excitement or the lack of noise, or just seeing that mansion up on the hill and wondering how much it would cost to have a place like that.
 He liked the country, but if he could have his way, he'd live somewhere a little warmer.
-He would be much better off on the beaches of a far away place like Fiji, Micronesia, or the Galapagos.
+He would be much better off on the beaches of a faraway place like Fiji, Micronesia, or the Galapagos.